orion1024/pauseai-france/src/posts/waitbutwhy1.md

 {1}: pas intéressant
 {2}: rien à voir circulez
 {3}: non, sérieux, c'est chiant
+{4}: @"
+Et si je vous le dis en plusieurs lignes ?
+Ca comprend ?
+"@
 (4):@"
 Bon là c'est du texte lourd.
 Blah Blah.
 Nouvelle ligne ici normalement.
 Et une 3e on se sent plus.
+"@

+(5):Mieux avec une seule ligne
+(6):@"
+If you don’t know the deal with the notes, there are two different types.
+The blue circles are the fun/interesting ones you should read.
+They’re for extra info or thoughts that I didn’t want to put in the main text because either it’s just tangential thoughts on something or because I want to say something a notch too weird to just be there in the normal text.
 "@

 # DEBUT ARTICLE